Plant Pigments Phytonutrients and Antioxidants

 When we think of healthy eating, we often picture a plate full of vibrant green veggies.

-But did you know that these greens do more than just add color and crunch to your meals?
-They're packed with powerful plant pigments that play a crucial role in repairing our body's DNA.
+But did you know that these greens do more than add color and crunch to your meals?
+They're packed with potent plant pigments that are crucial in repairing our body's DNA.